 - Interaction with a faculty member and daily interaction with a graduate student mentor.

 - End of program research convocation.
-In mid-August, ALL interns travel to a common site (Georgia Tech in Atlanta) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
+In mid-August, ALL interns travel to a common site (Cornell University in Ithaca, NY) at our expense for a three-day Research Convocation, sharing their results and networking with their peers from other sites.
 It is a wonderful opportunity to experience the breadth of nanotechnology through the experiences of your fellow students.

 - Finally, each participant publishes a project report in the Nanotechnology Network Research Accomplishments, a professional publication of the program's research results.